MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 ### -------------------------- Example 3 --------------------------
 ```
-Restore-RecoverableItems -Identity "malik@contoso.com", "lillian@contoso.com" -FilterItemType IPM.Note -SubjectContains "COGS FY18 Review" -FilterStartTime "3/15/2019 12:00:00 AM" -FilterEndTime "3/25/2019 11:59:59 PM"
+Restore-RecoverableItems -Identity "malik@contoso.com","lillian@contoso.com" -FilterItemType IPM.Note -SubjectContains "COGS FY17 Review" -FilterStartTime "3/15/2019 12:00:00 AM" -FilterEndTime "3/25/2019 11:59:59 PM"
 ```

-After using the Get-RecoverableItems cmdlet to verify the existence of the item, this example restores the specified deleted items from multiple specified mailboxes:
+In Exchange Online, after using the Get-RecoverableItems cmdlet to verify the existence of the item, this example restores the specified deleted items in the specified mailboxes:

-- Mailbox: malik@contoso.com, lillian@contoso.com
+- Mailboxes: malik@contoso.com, lillian@contoso.com

 - Item type: Email message

-- Message subject: COGS FY18 Review
+- Message subject: COGS FY17 Review

 - Location: Recoverable Items\Deletions

 - Date range: 3/15/2019 to 3/25/2019

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the mailbox that contains the Recoverable Items folder where you want to restore items from.
+The Identity parameter specifies the mailbox that contains the deleted items that you want to restore.
 You can use any value that uniquely identifies the mailbox.
 For example:

 - Name